tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 Nothing in this document constitutes legal, tax, or regulatory advice.
 The descriptions provided reflect intended system behavior and design boundaries, not legal conclusions or assurances.

+### 19.1 Design Intent Regarding Regulated Activities

+YieldLoop is intentionally designed to operate outside the scope of regulated financial activities such as custody, brokerage, discretionary asset management, investment advisory services, pooled investment vehicles, and securities issuance.

+This design intent is reflected in the following structural characteristics:

+- The system does not take custody of user assets and does not commingle funds
+- All execution requires explicit, time-bounded user authorization
+- The system does not exercise discretionary control over assets or strategies
+- No recommendations, suitability assessments, or advice are provided
+- Outcomes are recorded only after execution has completed and are not projected or implied
+- Participation does not involve issuance of ownership interests, profit rights, or claims on system revenue

+These characteristics are architectural and operational features of the system, not legal representations or conclusions.
+Regulatory classification may vary by jurisdiction and may evolve over time.

+YieldLoop does not assume fiduciary duties, duties of care, or duties of loyalty toward users.
+Users act on their own behalf when authorizing execution, and the system’s role is limited to enforcing authorization and recording outcomes.

+### 19.2 Experimental Software and No Warranty

+YieldLoop is experimental software provided on an “as is” and “as available” basis.
+The system may contain defects, limitations, incomplete features, or vulnerabilities and may not perform as intended under all conditions.

+No warranties, express or implied, are made regarding system availability, correctness, performance, reliability, fitness for a particular purpose, or suitability for any use.
+Users assume all risks arising from use of the system, including the risk of partial or total loss.

+This disclosure does not limit accountability for intentional misconduct or misrepresentation, but it does clarify that the system is not offered with assurances of performance or reliability.

 ## 20. Glossary of Terms